vwala/docs/content/merchant/inviting-influencers.md

 1. Educating your customers about your influencer marketing program and;
 2. Signing them up as influencer marketers.

-You can disabled or customise the behaviour of the widget from within your [vwa.la](http://vwa.la) dashboard (Go to My Account > Store Settings tab).
+You can disabled or customise the behaviour of the widget via `my account > store settings`

-In this example, the widget has been configured to be green and on the bottom left of the store's page.

 ##Option 3: Create a landing page on your store

-Another great strategy is to [create a page on your site](http://help.vwa.la/merchant-help/adding-a-page-to-your-store).
+Another great strategy is to [create a page on your site](/merchant/adding-a-page-to-your-store/).
 The page will introduce your customers / influencers to your influencer marketing program.
 The great thing about this approach is that it creates a branded marketing funnel that is sure to catch the attention on potential influencers and will go a long way to increasing your sign-up conversion rate.
 If you choose to add a page, you may want to consider hiding your in-store widget (option 2).

 ##Option 4: Invite customers to become influencers via email